py-sherlock/sherlock/docs/source/index.rst

     pip install sherlock

-.. note:: Sherlock will install all the client libraries for all the
+.. note:: :mod:`sherlock` will install all the client libraries for all the
           supported backends.

 Basic Usage
 -----------

+:mod:`sherlock` is simple to use as at the API and semantics level, it tries to conform to standard library's :mod:`threading.Lock` APIs.

 .. code-block:: python

     import sherlock
     from sherlock import Lock

-    # Configure Sherlock's locks to use Redis as the backend,
+    # Configure :mod:`sherlock`'s locks to use Redis as the backend,
     # never expire locks and retry acquiring an acquired lock after an
     # interval of 0.1 second.
     sherlock.configure(backend=sherlock.backends.REDIS,
                        expire=None,
                        retry_interval=0.1)

-    # Note: configuring Sherlock to use a backend does not limit you from using
+    # Note: configuring sherlock to use a backend does not limit you
     # another backend at the same time.
 You can import backend specific locks
     # like RedisLock, MCLock and EtcdLock and use them just the same way you
     # use a generic lock (see below).
 In fact, the generic Lock provided by
-    # Sherlock is just a proxy that uses these specific locks under the hood.
+    # sherlock is just a proxy that uses these specific locks under the hood.

     # acquire a lock called my_lock
     lock = Lock('my_lock')